 10 Things I No Longer Buy

 Once I started living with less in my day to day life, I noticed that I stopped buying things that no longer lined up with what I used to buy regularly.
 I also took a bit more time to look at who I was buying from and if my money was being spent wisely.
-Doing so not only eliminated a lot of clutter in my space, but also led to less stress due to fewer options, with most of them being eco-friendlier in the end.
-Many of these alternatives will also save you money (through reusable options) and help you create a healthier home like they did for me as well.
+Doing so not only eliminated a lot of clutter in my space, but also led to less stress due to fewer options, with most of them being eco-friendly.
+Many of these alternatives will also save you money (through reusable options), and help you create a healthier home like they did for me as well.

 1. Dryer Sheets